 5. Lack of energy in muscles

 To energize the muscles prior to a workout, use Rosemary.
-It warms the muscles and helps them to stretch for optimal efficiency.
+It warms the muscles and helps them stretch for optimal efficiency.

 6. Muscle Cramps

 Often prompted by pressure or lack of blood circulation, leg and foot cramps can often be prevented by remaining hydrated.
-Lemongrass, Marjoram and Peppermint are the best oils for relief, followed by Vetiver, Rosemary, Chamomile, Lavender, Grapefruit, Cypress, Clary Sage and Basil.
+Lemongrass, Marjoram and Peppermint are the best oils for muscle cramp relief, followed by Vetiver, Rosemary, Chamomile, Lavender, Grapefruit, Cypress, Clary Sage and Basil.

 7. Muscle Fatigue

-List of essential oils that I can confidently recommend for muscle fatigue includes Eucalyptus, White Fir, Peppermint, Marjoram and Cypress.
+The list of essential oils that I can confidently recommend for muscle fatigue includes Eucalyptus, White Fir, Peppermint, Marjoram and Cypress.
 Other than that, Thyme, Rosemary, Grapefruit are known to produce good results.

 8. Muscle Spasms

 While spasms are not usually agonizing, they can be eased with the use of Basil, Chamomile, Marjoram, Peppermint, Lavender, Cypress and Clary Sage.

 Stress in the ligament can be treated with Eucalyptus, Clove, White Fir, Marjoram and Lemongrass.
 Other essential oils that might be helpful are Vetiver, Thyme, Rosemary, Lavender, Helichrysum and Ginger.